Amtrak Flag Stop: What You Need To Know

 Flag stops are unstaffed, often featuring just a platform, but there may be a shelter.

-Baggage is carry-on only at these stations; conductors and onboard staff can help you get your things onto the train.
+At these stations, baggage is carry-on only; conductors and onboard staff can help you get your things onto the train.

 Accommodations can vary.
 Unless the community offers free Wi-Fi, Wi-Fi is usually not available, and bathroom and baggage services may not be available.